sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 **Onboarding Checklist**

 A week before someones start date, make sure to run their checklist.
 We use Process St as our onboarding tool.
-Go to our [Internal Process St hanbook page](process-st.md) to see how to run a checklist and complete them.
+Go to our [Internal Process St handbook page](process-st.md) to see how to run a checklist and complete them.

-The checklist is integrated with Slack and it notifies the Tech Ops team in the #onboarding-internal channel when a checklist is run.
+The checklist is integrated with Slack and it notifies the Tech Ops team in the `#onboarding-internal` channel when a checklist is run.
 The main reason we create them the week before someone starts is because it is enough time for all internal teams to set everything up.

 Keep in mind that the person's email won't exist yet, but we can add it to the checklist all the same, as we already know the format.